ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 - Your project group will write a 6-page essay about the historical,
   ethical and/or philosophical aspects of an AI topic.

-- {:.fragment} After submitting your essay, you will get two other essays to read and review.
+- {:.fragment} After submitting your essay, each one of you will get another essay to review.
+    - the reviewing should be done individually!

-- {:.fragment} You will also get reviews on your essay, which you update and submit
+- {:.fragment} Your group will get 4--5 reviews on your essay.
-  a final version.
+  You update it and submit a final version.

 - {:.fragment} *Claes Strannegård* is responsible for the essay.
-He will organise
-  supervision sessions for all of you, regarding the essay.
+  He will organise supervision sessions for all of you, regarding the essay.

 ----